ga-curriculum/ejs/adding-a-show-route/README.md

   })
 })
 ```

 Because the list on our index page is generated from the `inventory` array, we can safely predict the order of ours link will be identical to the order of our objects.
 If we click `Banana`, the first element in our `inventory`, we expect `fruitId` to equal 0.
 If we click `Pineapple`, we expect `fruitId` to equal 3.
 We can in turn use this number to identify which link was clicked on.
 If a user clicks on `Pineapple`, the number 3 can be used to access the object at index 3 in `inventory`.

 Once we start working with external servers, we'll use more sophisticated or accurate methods to find the data than an index.
-For a small scale example, using the index of the object in our data array works fine as an example.
+For a small scale example, using the index of the object in our data array works fine to demonstrate the relationship between the "front-end" and "back-end" in our app.